Category Demand Calculator

 How the math works

-In-market %: Harrison's formula uses compound quarterly growth to derive the in-market pool. in-market = (25 / cycle) + ((1 + growth/100)^0.25 − 1) × 100.
-The baseline (25 / cycle) replaces Ehrenberg-Bass's hardcoded 5%: at a 5-year buying cycle, 25/5 = 5%, matching the original 95:5 rule.
+Active search (Decision + Purchase stages): Harrison's formula derives the quarterly flow of buyers entering active vendor evaluation. active = (25 / cycle) + ((1 + growth/100)^0.25 − 1) × 100.
+The baseline (25 / cycle) reflects purchase frequency: at a 5-year buying cycle, 25/5 = 5% of buyers are in active search at any moment, matching the original 95:5 rule.
 Shorter cycles raise the baseline; longer cycles lower it.
+Verified against Harrison's published data points: CRM at 13.4% growth → 8.2% active ✓; 100% growth → 24% active ✓.

 From the newsletter